Diabetic Foot Care

 Kansas Diabetic Foot Care

 The Kansas Foot Center is firmly committed to the health and safety of all our patients, especially when diabetes is in the picture.
 Call us at (866) 222-5177 to find out how we can help care for your diabetic feet.
-You can also use our online form to schedule an appointment at our Wichita, Newton, or Emporia, Kansas offices today.
+You can also use our online form to schedule an appointment at our Wichita or Newton, Kansas offices today.